|BHC||Burnett Honors College|

 TurnItIn – Plagiarism detection and prevention service.
 Faculty must attend a workshop with FCTL to obtain a TurnItIn account. http://turnitin.com

-UCFID - This is a second ID number (besides the NID) and is used as a unique identifier for faculty, staff, and students.
+UCFID – This is a second ID number (besides the NID) and is used as a unique identifier for faculty, staff, and students.
 The UCFID is the same seven digits of your employee ID (EMPL-ID).
-To find out what your UCFID is, visit https://my.ucf.edu/ucfid.html.
-To change your UCFID password, visit http://myucfid.ucf.edu/.
+For more information about the UCFID and where it is used, visit https://infosec.ucf.edu/identity-management/identity-details/.

 UCFRF – UCF Research Foundation